Director of Development and Partnerships

-- Assisting in gathering and analyzing social media data
+- Gathering and analyzing social media data

 - Assisting with event planning and management

-- Providing general administrative tasks, as needed
+- Providing general administrative tasks

-- Special projects based on candidate's interests
+- Managing self-directed special projects based on interests and skills of the intern

 - Good working knowledge of Microsoft Office software

-- Ability to prioritze urgent and important tasks, flexible and adaptable, receptive to feedback
+- Ability to prioritize urgent and important tasks, flexible and adaptable, receptive to feedback

 - Ability to work well independently